空影

 Principle#

-By installing a Linux subsystem and leveraging the features of WSL2, you can easily open software and store books on Windows.
+By installing a Linux subsystem and leveraging the features of WSL2, you can easily open the software and store books.

 Installing the WSL Subsystem#